Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Discussion

-The $P'\Delta t'_1$ terms generate a small peak (trough) at $x'=0$ and small troughs (peaks) symmetrically in front and behind the wave peak for onshore (offshore) wind, which are apparent near $\tilde{x}/h \approx \pm 3$ in \cref{fig:snapshots_solitary_tail}.
 The small numerical value $\abs{P'} = 0.25 \ll 1$ used in \cref{sec:results} allows us to consider the wave's evolution as two steps with time scale separation.
-First, the pressure modifies the wave \cref{eq:pressure_change} on the slow time scale, and then the wave evolves on a fast time scale from this new profile according to unforced KdV evolution.
-This evolution is described by the inverse scattering transform, which shows that any localized, initial profile differing from \cref{eq:initial_condition} will split into discrete solitary waves and a bound, dispersive tail that decays behind ($x<0$) the wave \citep[\eg][]{mei2005nonlinear}.
-Prior studies on shallow-water, KdV solitary waves have also noted this ubiquitous dispersive tail, such as \figsname{} 8(b) and (c) of \citet{hammack1974korteweg}.
-Hence, the symmetric disturbance induced by the pressure forcing \cref{eq:pressure_change} has two effects on the wave.
-First, the wind slowly changes the height and width of the initial solitary wave, which is reflected in the growth (decay) and narrowing (widening) under onshore (offshore) winds in \cref{fig:snapshots_solitary}.
+First, the pressure generates a bound wave \cref{eq:pressure_change} on the slow time scale, and then the wave evolves a dispersive tail on the fast time scale according to the inverse scattering transform of the unforced KdV equation.
+The dispersive tail in \cref{fig:snapshots_solitary_tail} (\eg located left of $\tilde{x}/h=-20$ for $P'=0.25$ and $t'_1=10$) is analogous to the ubiquitous dispersive tails in prior studies on shallow-water solitary waves, such as \figsname{} 8(b) and 8(c) of \citet{hammack1974korteweg}.
+However, unlike dispersive tails generated from initial conditions which fail to satisfy the KdV equation, our tail is continually forced and lengthened by the wind forcing.
+Finally, interactions with the trailing, dispersive tail are responsible for lengthening the bound wave \cref{eq:pressure_change} behind, rather than ahead, of the solitary wave.
+Hence, the disturbance induced by the pressure forcing \cref{eq:pressure_change} has two effects on the wave.
+First, the wind slowly generates a bound wave which changes the height and width of the initial solitary wave, which is reflected in the growth (decay) and narrowing (widening) under onshore (offshore) winds in \cref{fig:snapshots_solitary}.
 Second, it quickly generates an asymmetric, dispersive tail behind the wave (\cref{fig:snapshots_solitary_tail}), producing a greater shape change on the wave's rear face (\cref{fig:snapshots_solitary}).
-Finally, the different wind directions (\ie{} pressure forcing signs) change the sign of the bound, dispersive tail and, hence, the sign of the asymmetry in \cref{fig:statistics_solitary}.
+Finally, the different wind directions (\ie{} pressure forcing signs) change the sign of the bound wave and dispersive tail and, hence, the sign of the asymmetry in \cref{fig:statistics_solitary}.